ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-access-agents-in-sharepoint.md

 ### With Microsoft Purview Data Loss Prevention (DLP)

 You can prevent selected files from being used by agents by using sensitivity labels along with [Microsoft Purview Data Loss Prevention (DLP)](/purview/dlp-learn-about-dlp).
 You [do this](/purview/dlp-create-deploy-policy#scenario-2-block-sharing-of-sensitive-items-via-sharepoint-and-onedrive-in-microsoft-365-with-external-users) by creating a DLP custom policy with the **Content contains** > **Sensitivity labels** condition to exclude items from being processed.
-Identified items are available in the citations of the response, but the content of the item aren't used in the response.
+Identified items are available in the citations of the response, but the content of the item isn't used in the response.
 We don’t yet support adding a sensitivity label directly to the [.agent file](https://support.microsoft.com/office/create-and-edit-an-agent-d16c6ca1-a8e3-4096-af49-67e1cfdddd42#where-agent-file).
 If you want to govern your *.agent* file with DLP, instead of using the Sensitivity labels as the condition, you can use conditions based on the *.agent* extension.
 We'll support the ability of adding a sensitivity label directly to a *.agent* file in the future.

 ## Manage where agents are available in SharePoint with restricted content discovery